 Adjustable Ride Height For Show Purposes - One of the most common uses for air suspension is to air out your vehicle.
 What this means is that the vehicle owner simply wants their vehicle to get to a certain stance, but does not want to drive at this height at all times.
 Air suspension makes this very easy due to its on-the-fly adjustability.

-Keeping Truck From Squating When Towing/Hauling - Another popular use for air suspension is to keep the rear of your truck from squating while towing or hauling.
+Keeping Truck From Squatting When Towing/Hauling - Another popular use for air suspension is to keep the rear of your truck from squatting while towing or hauling.
 Trucks can be outfitted with air shocks in the rear to inflate when the truck has a heavy load.
-This helps to keep your truck level, reducing stress on components such as your driveshaft.
+This helps to keep your truck level, reducing stress on components such as your driveshaft, and helps with fuel economy & wind resistance.

 Is Air Suspension Good For Daily Driving?